University of Colorado Golden Buffalo Marching Band: Staff and administration

 In addition to the leadership positions within the GBMB, there are a number of positions that support the GBMB and their operations.
 Some positions are available to members of the GBMB.

 The director Golden Buffalo Marching Band is also the Associate Director of Bands for the CU College of Music.
-The current director is Dr. Matthew Dockendorf.
-The GBMB assistant director is also the Assistant Director of Bands for the CU College of Music along with the being the director of the Buff Basketball Band.
-The current assistant director is Dr. Branden Steinmetz.
+The current director is Dr. Logan Sorey.
+The GBMB assistant director is also the Assistant Director of Bands for the CU College of Music, along with being the director of the Buff Basketball Band.
+The current assistant director is Dr. Andrew Keiser.
 Both the director and assistant director coordinate the band as a whole, write drill, and perform a number of other administrative and technical tasks.
-The GBMB typically has 3 graduate teaching assistants.
+The GBMB has graduate teaching assistants.
 These assistants are graduate students within the CU College of Music and are responsible for assisting the directors in their tasks along with providing instruction to the members of the GBMB.

 There is a number of staff positions that support the GBMB which include an ensembles assistant, drumline instructors, color guard instructors, a uniform coordinator, a gameday equipment crew coordinator, an announcer, a videographer, and a photographer.

 In addition to the regular staff, there are a number of positions open to members of the GBMB.
 These positions include: new member advisors, librarians, equipment staff, and a social media liaison.